m7mds91/DSE/README.md

 PyMuPDF (fitz): Used for extracting text from PDF files.
 python-docx: Used for extracting text from DOC and DOCX files.

-Access the application:
+To Start

+- open DSE.py

-Open your web browser and navigate to http://127.0.0.1:5000/.
+- Access the application by Open your web browser and navigate to http://127.0.0.1:5000/.